computersarecool/dotemacs/README.md

 These are the files that I use to configure Emacs.

-This README also serves as a place for me to list the mode usage notes and modes that I am planning to explore more in the future.
+This readme also serves as a place for me to list the mode usage notes and modes that I am planning to explore more in the future.

 ### Mode Notes:
 #### neotree